Day 3: Renneville to Castelnaudary (21 kilometres, 13.1 miles)

 Lunch is calling at le Ségala.

-On the far side of the canal, as you approach the bridge, is a lavoir (wash house) where the local women would gather to do laundry.
+On the far side of the canal, as you approach the bridge, is a lavoir (wash house) where the local women would gather, in centuries past, to do laundry.

 Freshly cut hay bales between le Ségala and Écluse de la Méditerranée.

 Just before Écluse de la Méditerranée, a converted barge hosts overnight guests.

 If you chose to spend the night here, or in any of the converted barges offering accommodation along the Midi Canal, always check where the barge will be moored at the time of your visit.
 Many barges change location, moving up and down the canal, and while this may not cause a problem if you arrive by car, it can be a nasty surprise if you arrive on foot.